Community Petition

 Would existing vendors lose their spots?

-No. The proposal keeps the existing market footprint intact.
-Street space would be used for additional activities and new vendor categories — not to relocate anyone.
+No. The existing market footprint stays exactly as it is.
+Street space would be used for new activities and vendor categories only.

 What about the vendor waitlist?

-A trial street closure requires additional public safety and public works staffing — a modest expense relative to the city's overall budget.
-We're asking the city to fund at least one trial run to test the concept.
+A trial requires additional public safety and public works staffing—a modest expense relative to the city's overall budget.
+We're asking for at least one trial run.